gsvarovsky/json-rql/README.md

 welcome!**

 ## SPARQL Translation
+> ⚠️ Since v0.6, the `sparql` module is separately published as
+> `json-rql-sparql`, to ease the dependencies burden for consumers of the spec
+> only.

 The `sparql` module demonstrates and tests interconvertibility of **json-rql** and SPARQL.
 It can be used directly in a Javascript environment to translate queries, for example in an API implementation where the back-end supports